-"Don’t you want to finally be one of the Nine?
-To be noble?
-A bit above things, regardless of earthly cost?"
+"Don’t you want to be one of the Nine?
+Noble?
+Regardless of earthly cost."

 Written by Matt Parvin

 Ella Bruccoleri as Winnie

 Ryan Dooey as Arthur

 Jennifer Leong as Eliza